idaks/PW-explorer/README.md

  ```

-2. load_worlds : Parses the clingo output and fills up the relational databases.
+2. pwe_load_worlds : Parses the clingo output and fills up the relational databases.
 Puts them in a pkl file so they can be exported to other formats and used by other scripts directly.
  ```
 dependencies: argparse pickle

-usage: load_worlds [-h] [-f FNAME] [-clingo | -dlv] project_name
+usage: pwe_load_worlds [-h] [-f FNAME] [-clingo | -dlv] project_name

 positional arguments:
   project_name          provide a suitable session/project name to reference